 Only property located within the boundaries of approved benefit assessment districts as shown on the official map of the District Secretary may be assessed (see attached map).
-If a property located outside this approved boundary is assessed, an appeals petition should be filed.
+If a property located outside this approved boundary is assessed, the case will be processed through a pre-petition conference.